 The opening night of William Tell at the Royal Opera House has been marked by boos over a rape scene with nudity.

+The Opera House issued a statement after the performance of Guillaume Tell apologising for any distress caused.
 Director of opera Kasper Holten said: "The production intends to make it an uncomfortable scene, just as there are several upsetting and violent scenes in Rossini's score.

 "We are sorry if some people have found this distressing."